tuckervbos/insight-reflective-journaling-app/README.md

 - **AI Sentiment Analysis**: Integrate with IBM Watson or another NLP service.
 - Each journal entry automatically undergoes sentiment evaluation (e.g., “Positive,” “Negative,” etc.), powered by a secure server-side AI integration.
 - Results can be stored with your entry, allowing you to reflect on changes in mood or sentiment over time.
-- **Responsive & Fluid UI**: Inspired by wave motions using Framer Motion + Tailwind transitions.
+- **Responsive & Fluid UI**: Motions/animations using Framer Motion + Tailwind transitions.
 - **Weather & Moon Phase**: Store and display weather/moon data in each entry for historical reference.

 ## 3. Technologies Used